dileepajj/DJ_Project/Overleaf_PDM_Presentation/README.md

-This folder consists of the files used to create the presentation in overleaf.
+This folder consists of the files used to create the presentation in overleaf. 'main.tex' file contains the code in Latex.